-The following criteria are the admission prerequisites prior to application to the program.
+The following criteria are the admission prerequisites prior to application to the Clinical Neurophysiology Technology Program.
 Please note the information that is required to be submitted with your application.

 |High school graduate